-The GP might refer the patient for further investigation.
+The GP might then refer the patient for further investigation.

 How will I be involved?

-Sometimes patients do not want to ask for help, but your loved-one assistance within the first six weeks after treatment.
-Your healthcare professional can guide you on the specific ways in which you can help your loved-one, so please ask them for advice.
+Sometimes patients do not want to ask for help, but your loved ones will need assistance in the first six weeks after treatment.
+Your healthcare professional can guide you on the specific ways in which you can help them, so be sure to ask for advice.

-Before the procedure, you can also help by ensuring the patient eats a healthy balanced diet as this also helps recovery and ensure that patients regularly check their weight.
+- Eat Healthily.
+Before the procedure, you should ensure that the patient eats a balanced diet as this helps recovery.

-Here are some of the things you need to know when caring for someone about to have heart valve disease treatment:
+Here are some of the things you need to prepare for when caring for someone after heart valve disease treatment:

 - They will be fragile and struggle with many basic movements.
 For the first few days (when the individual is usually still in the hospital’s care) even sitting up is great progress.
 Once they get home, routine tasks such as getting dressed and washed will be difficult to begin with.

 - The patient won't be able to do much for themselves for the first week.
-Cooking, cleaning, dressing, washing, walking… all of these will be difficult for someone who has just had a heart treatment.
+Cooking, cleaning, dressing, washing, walking… all of these will be challenging.

 - Nutrition can really enhance recovery.
 While heart valve disease isn’t linked to diet or other lifestyle factors, good nutrition following heart valve disease treatment is important, as it benefits overall heart health.